Auto rickshaw: India

 CNG autos in many cities (e.g. Delhi, Agra) are distinguishable from the earlier petrol-powered autos by a green and yellow livery, as opposed to the earlier black and yellow appearance.
 In other cities (such as Mumbai) the only distinguishing feature is the 'CNG' print found on the back or side of the auto.
 Some local governments are considering four-stroke engines instead of two-stroke versions.

 Notable auto rickshaw manufacturers in India include Bajaj Auto, Mahindra & Mahindra, Piaggio Ape, Atul Auto, Kerala Automobiles Limited, TVS Motors and Force Motors.

 In Delhi there also used to be a variant powered by a Harley-Davidson engine called the phat-phati, because of the sound it made.
-The story goes that shortly after Independence a stock of Harley-Davidson motorbikes were found that had been used by British troops during World War II and left behind in a military storage house in Delhi.
+The story goes that shortly after the Independence of India, a stock of Harley-Davidson motorbikes that had been used by British troops during World War II were found to be left behind in a military storage house in Delhi.
 Drivers purchased these bikes, added on a gear box (probably from a Willys jeep), welded on a passenger compartment that was good for four to six passengers, and put the unconventional vehicles onto the roads.
 A 1998 ruling of the Supreme Court against the use of polluting vehicles finally signed the death warrant of Delhi's phat-phatis.

-As of 2022 India has about 2.4 million battery-powered, three-wheeled rickshaws on its roads.
+As of 2022, India has about 2.4 million battery-powered, three-wheeled rickshaws on its roads.
 Some 11,000 new ones hit the streets each month, creating a US$3.1 billion market.
 Manufacturers include Mahindra & Mahindra Ltd. and Kinetic Engineering.
 A prerequisite for the adoption to electric vehicles is the availability of charging stations; as of early 2024, India had 12,146 public EV charging stations operational across the country.